-- Design a survey to administer to students throughout the year to collect data on student perceptions of the expectations adults on campus hold of them.
-Review the data quarterly and action plan to increase student perceptions of adults having high expectations for all students on campus. - Gather artifacts formally communicated to students, families, and teachers regarding expectations for students.
+- Design a survey to administer to students throughout the year to collect data on student perceptions of the expectations adults on campus have for them.
+Review the data quarterly and plan actions to increase student perceptions of adults having high expectations for all students on campus. - Gather artifacts formally communicated to students, families, and teachers regarding expectations for students.
 Enlist a group to review the artifacts to determine if they are consistent in messaging and convey sufficiently high expectations.
-Make adjustments with future communications as warranted.
+Make adjustments in future communications as warranted.

-- · How are you communicating a culture of high expectations for students? - What strategies can be shared with teachers and staff to encourage high expectations for students? - How are you communicating the progress of turnaround efforts? - Who is accountable for this communication at each level? - How is the path made clear to everyone? - Do all adults in the school have high expectations for all students?
+- How are you communicating a culture of high expectations for students? - What strategies can be shared with teachers and staff to encourage high expectations for students? - How are you communicating the progress of turnaround efforts? - Who is accountable for this communication at each level? - How is the path made clear to everyone? - Do all adults in the school have high expectations for all students?
 What evidence is collected to address this? - Which students are outliers to staff expectations?
-What are the similarities of these students? - Has the school undergone professional learning focused on adult expectations of student learning, growth mindset, and culturally responsive teaching?
+How are these students similar? - Has the school undergone professional learning focused on adult expectations for student learning, growth mindset, and culturally responsive teaching?